umrover/mrover-workspace/onboard/odrive_bridge/README.md

 #### ERROR_ILLEGAL_HALL_STATE
 <font size="4"> Type \
   `$ dump_errors(odrvX, True)` \
-  If the error persists, electrical fucked up.
-Tell them to recheck the wires\connectors. </font>
+  If the error persists, the encoder wires are probaby disconnected.
+Tell electrical to recheck the wires\connectors. </font>

 #### Suddenly No Resposne
 <font size="4">  In this case, stop and restart the odrive program.
 The problem is still being investigated \